2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 • Gehazi received the fruit of his labors.
 As his judgment, Gehazi received the same leprosy that previously infected Naaman.
 In an instant, his skin was white from full blown leprosy (2 Kgs.
 5:27).
 He had gone out to receive something from Naaman (2 Kgs.
 5:20).
 He returned and received Naaman’s leprosy as the fruit of his labors.
 Now, the evil inside of Gehazi was visible for all to see.
 If he ever got married as a leper, he would also doom any future children to being lepers as well.
 Finally, he would no longer have the privilege and honor of serving Elisha and witnessing God’s many miracles.

 • The love of money leads to many types of grief and sadness.
 Gehazi faced the sadness of living a life as a leper.
 This included lonely isolation.
 Although money is not inherently evil, the love of money is an evil that leads to many kinds of grief (1 Tim.
 6:9-10).
-Even if you have eternal salvation through Christ, God promises “curses” or earthly discipline in the form of hardships for those who reject His Covenant and choose to submit to Satan’s covetousness (Lev.
+Even if you have eternal salvation through Jesus, God promises “curses” or earthly discipline in the form of hardships for those who reject His Covenant and choose to submit to Satan’s covetousness (Lev.
 26:14-37; Dt.
 27:15-26; 28:15-68).
 This can include addictions (Ro.
 1:24-33).
 God disciplines you when you are willingly wayward in your walk because He loves you and wants to guide you back with His rod (Heb.
 12:6).
 Are you using His grace as a license to covet more?
 (Rom.
 6:15).

 • God promises to punish unrepentant covetousness.
 God is slow to anger and wants no one to perish (2 Pet.
 3:9).
-Yet, He is a consuming fire of righteousness (Heb.
+But He is a consuming fire of righteousness (Heb.
 12:28-29).
 In Proverbs, Solomon warned from personal experience that God will ultimately punish those who give into covetousness and then refuse to repent of it: “A faithful man will have many blessings, but one in a hurry to get rich will not go unpunished.”
 (Prov.
 28:20).
 Like the other Commandments, the penalty for coveting is death (Jam.
 1:14-15; Heb.
 10:28).
 A coveter who has not repented and accepted Jesus as Lord and Savior is not only cursed to struggle and lead a life of desperation, that person is also disqualified from entering heaven (1 Cor.
 6:9-10; Eph.
 5:5; see also Rev. 2:14, 20).

 • Repent when God exposes your sins.
 Unlike Gehazi, God calls upon you to repent when He exposes your sins.
 When you repent, He is faithful to forgive you (1 Jo.
 1:9).